prphntm63/geneaology-website/README.md

 This was my very first project using flex box css, html and limited javascript to make everything scaleable.
 I was the contact page and i did not push my content to the border like everyone else.
-Reason being it was done last minute and i left it as is.
+Reason being i noticed last minute the team had done so and i left it as is.
 # GENEAOLOGY-WEBSITE
 *Genealogy services website for DigitalCrafts group project #1*